IVSoftware/clear-button-for-combo/readme.md

 ﻿# clear-button-for-combo
-Float an [x] over a ComboBox to clear it when text is present.
+The objective is to float an [x] over a ComboBox to clear it when text is present.

-This works reliably (for example, in a challenging environment like a `FlowLayoutControl`) when `ComboBoxClear` and the `_lblClear` share a deterministic parent `Control`.
-It doesn't need to be a `UserControl` specifically, however.
+This works reliably (for example, in a challenging environment like a `FlowLayoutControl`) when `ComboBoxClear` and the `_lblClear` share a deterministic parent `Control` (it doesn't need to be a `UserControl` specifically).

 There is a low-level hook of the `WM_PAINT` message that I left in the code even though it proved to be unnecessary in the end.
 A `ComboBox` is not going to fire a `Paint` message or hit an `OnPaint` override if one were to be added, but if you really needed to do something like that this shows how.